BDE 4.14.0 Production release

 In this section we show intended use of this component.

-Suppose a husband wants to keep track of chores his wife has asked him to do.
-Over the years of being married, he has noticed that his wife generally wants the most recently requested task done first.
-If she has a new task in mind that is low-priority, she will avoid asking for it until higher priority tasks are finished.
-When he has finished all tasks, he is to report to his wife that he is ready for more.
+Suppose someone wants to keep track of chores their partner has asked them to do.
+Over the years, they have noticed that their partner generally wants the most recently requested task done first.
+If the partner has a new task in mind that is low-priority, they will avoid asking for it until higher priority tasks are finished.
+When they have finished all tasks, they report to their partner that they are ready for more.

 First, we define the class implementing the to-do list.